Protecting Employees Who Speak Out Against Wrongdoing in Georgia

 Compensation for Whistleblower Retaliation Victims

-- Reinstatement to your position
+- Reinstatement to their position

 - Back pay and lost wages